-- 1. During the first week of practice of the season, only helmets are allowed the first two days, only shoulder pads may be added on the third and fourth days, and full pads may not be worn until the fifth day of team practice. - 2.
-Before the first regular-season game, schools may not schedule more than one "collision" practice in a day. - A "collision" practice is one in which there is live, gamespeed, player-vs.-player contact in pads (not walkthroughs) involving any number of players.
-This includes practices with scrimmages, drills and simulations where action is live, game-speed, player-vs.-player. - If any part of a drill or scrimmage involves live game-speed player-vs.-player contact in pads, it is a collision practice even if players do not execute full tackles at a competitive pace that takes players to the ground. - During any additional practice sessions that day, players may wear helmets and other pads (neither is mandatory).
+Teammates are merely trying to give each other a simulation of full-speed game action.
+Thud is not collision contact and is an alternative to live/full contact.
+Thus drills and segments are unlimited during the football season. - During any additional practice sessions, players may wear helmets and other pads (neither is mandatory).
 Blocking and tackling technique may be taught and practiced.
-However, full-speed contact is limited to players vs. pads, shields, sleds or dummies. - 3.
-After the first regular-season game, teams may conduct no more than two collision practice days in any week (recommended 90 total minutes), Monday through Sunday.
-During other days of practice, players may wear helmets and other protective pads (neither is mandatory).
-Blocking and tackling technique may be taught and practiced.
-However, full-speed contact is limited to players vs. pads, shields, sleds or dummies.
-(New in 2016: Recommend no more than 90 total collision minutes during these alloted two days). - 4.
+However, full-speed contact is limited to players vs. player in thud activity or calculated in collision practice. - 4.
+After the first regular-season game, teams may conduct no more than 30 total minutes of collision practice in any week, Monday through Sunday.
+During other practice sessions, players may wear helmets and other protective pads (neither is mandatory).
+Blocking and tackling technique may be taught and practiced. - 5.
 No single practice may exceed three hours, and the total practice time for days with multiple practice sessions may not exceed five hours. - Warm-up, stretching, speed and agility drills and cool down are all considered part of practice.
 Neither strength/weight training activities nor video/classroom sessions are considered practice for the purposes of the three- or five-hour limits.